Current Grant Opportunities

 The OSS Grants Team administers several grant opportunities for Wisconsin schools: Act 109 - Digital Mapping of School Buildings, Critical Incident Stabilization, and SUSO Instructional Materials.

-Visit the School Safety Grants Webpage for more information on grant opportunities.
+Visit the School Safety Grants page for more information on grant opportunities.